-Recall that there are two common ways to organize a comparison/contrast essay: the point-by-point method and the block method.
+Recall that there are two common ways to organize a comparison/contrast essay.
 However, all academic essays include an introduction paragraph with a thesis statement, body paragraphs which support the thesis statement, and a conclusion.
+Let's begin by examining the introductory paragraph of this model essay: